 Legislation and regulation

-These are the key pieces of legislation that govern how gambling is conducted in Victoria, Australia.
+These are the key pieces of legislation that govern how gambling is conducted in Victoria and Australia.

 Victorian Responsible Gambling Foundation Act 2011

 The Victorian Responsible Gambling Foundation Act 2011 provides for the creation of the Victorian Responsible Gambling Foundation.